ltrujello/Tikz-Python/README.md

 As one might guess, this is useful for creating topological figures, as manually writing all of the `\scope` and `\clip` commands to create such images is pretty tedious.

 # Class: `TikzPicture`
-Initialize an object of the class as below:
 ```python
 tikz = TikzPicture(tikz_file, center, options)
 ```
-We describe the methods for this class as below.

 Parameter    | Description | Default|
 -------------|-------------|-------------|